davidc4991vvc/e-commerce/readme.md

 is the server side of the system that provides API that handles the main logic parts of the platform.
 And the third one is the web interface that acts as a dashboard for the user.
 There the customer can monitor their activity.
-The thesis outcome represents an obvious benefit for Moldova’s economy and taking into account that the product has no relevant competitors on the market, it should be economically feasible to integrate it quickly and efficiently.
+The project outcome represents an obvious benefit for Moldova’s economy and taking into account that the product has no relevant competitors on the market, it should be economically feasible to integrate it quickly and efficiently.